 Steel housing rollers can be the hardest to get out when you are dealing with an old patio slider.
 Some rollers like the 02532 are held one using a nut and bolt going through the vertical stile using the hold just above the adjusting screw.
 The bolt can rust and you may have to drill the bolts head off to get the roller out of the frame.

 Others like the 7406 use small steel tabs as well as a screw to lock the roller into the aluminum door frame.
-A considerable amount of gentle prying, swearing and cursing is typically needed to remove one of these.
+A considerable amount of gentle prying, and a liberal amount of swearing and cursing is typically needed to remove one of these.
 Just finding the tabs is half the battle.

-The C21002 is commonly used in modern doors.
-Its typically used in single glazed door panels but some companies use it in the insulated glass panels as well.
-It usually ends wearing out quickly when used for these heavier panels.
+Its typically used in single glazed door panels but some companies use it in heavy insulated glass panels as well.
+It usually ends wearing out quickly when used for these heavier panels especially in a 48" wide door.

 When tandem rollers are used in wooden doors its often a lot simpler to adjust the height from a hole in the base rail on the inside of the patio door.
 These rollers are also among the easiest to replace because they are simply held into a mortise in the base rail with wood screws.
 You will still need a helper to lift out the heavy patio slider though to get at them.